RennyHarlin/blog/content/posts/hugo.md

 ---
 date: '2025-12-01T06:41:43+05:30'
 draft: false
-title: 'Make your own site like me using Hugo'
+title: 'Make your own site like me using Hugo with PaperMod theme'
 categories: ['hugo']
 ---

-This blog will help you build your own blog site using Hugo and deploy it in github pages for $0
+This blog will help you build your own blog site using Hugo with PaperMod theme and deploy it in github pages for $0

 ## 1. What is Hugo ?